nah414/synqc-temporal-dynamics-series-hybrid-controller-/README.md

 - GitHub
 - +1
 - Optional: follow [`docs/Dual_Clocking_Qubits_Integration.md`](docs/Dual_Clocking_Qubits_Integration.md) to run the Dual-Clocking-Qubits toolkit as a sidecar without changing this repo.
 A staging folder lives at `tools/dual-clocking-qubits`; run `./scripts/fetch_dual_clocking_tool.sh` to download or update the toolkit when network access is available.
+- Use the hosted demo playbook in [`docs/Hosted_Demo.md`](docs/Hosted_Demo.md) to publish the static UI and point it at a reachable backend with CORS configured for your chosen origin.

 ### SynQc preset demo (simulator)